Buffalo Chicken Dip is an easy finger food recipe that you can make in just 40 minutes.

 - Blue cheese crumbles for garnish optional

-- In large mixing bowl, combine all ingredients and stir thoroughly.
+- Preheat oven to 350° F. In a large mixing bowl, combine all ingredients and stir thoroughly.

 - Spray oven safe dish with non-stick coating and transfer mixture.